wurli/tidyverse-dev-bot/news-files-annotated/broom.md

 !begin-bullets-49!

+-   !begin-bullet!
--   Fixed bug in `tidy.pairwise.htest`, which now can handle cases where the grouping variable is numeric.
+    Fixed bug in `tidy.pairwise.htest`, which now can handle cases where the grouping variable is numeric.

+    !end-bullet!
+-   !begin-bullet!
--   Added `tidy.aovlist` method.
+    Added `tidy.aovlist` method.
 This added `stringr` package to IMPORTS to trim whitespace from the beginning and end of the `term` and `stratum` columns.
 This also required adjusting `tidy.aov` so that it could handle strata that are missing p-values.

+    !end-bullet!
+-   !begin-bullet!
--   Set up `glance.lm` to work with `aov` objects along with `lm` objects.
+    Set up `glance.lm` to work with `aov` objects along with `lm` objects.

+    !end-bullet!
+-   !begin-bullet!
--   Added `tidy` and `glance` for matrix objects, with `tidy.matrix` converting a matrix to a data frame with rownames included, and `glance.matrix` returning the same result as `glance.data.frame`.
+    Added `tidy` and `glance` for matrix objects, with `tidy.matrix` converting a matrix to a data frame with rownames included, and `glance.matrix` returning the same result as `glance.data.frame`.

+    !end-bullet!
+-   !begin-bullet!
--   Changed DESCRIPTION Authors@R to new format
+    Changed DESCRIPTION Authors@R to new format

+    !end-bullet!

 !end-bullets-49!